 black rhino namibia

 Where to see them: On Nat Hab’s 10-day Great Namibia Wildlife Safari, an exclusive fly-in adventure on the southwest edge of Africa, guests have the opportunity to search on foot for rare desert black rhinos alongside field experts from Save the Rhino Trust.
-We also track these massive mammals on our 16-day Epic Botswana & Namibia Safari.
+We also track these massive mammals on our 15- or 16-day Epic Botswana & Namibia Safari.

 Learn more about black rhinos from our conservation partner, World Wildlife Fund.